Where To Stay In The Bahamas? The 14 Best Islands To Visit

 Recommended airport: Exuma International Airport.

 The Exumas are a paradise for lovers of powdery soft white sand beaches and turquoise waters.
-Travellers who enjoy sailing, snorkelling and water sports should have these islands at the top of their list.
+Travellers who enjoy sailing, snorkelling, and water sports should have these islands at the top of their list.
 The Exumas can be found to the south west of Nassau, on a 40-minute flight.
 The islands are most popular with the sailing crowd that annually turns up for the Family Island Regatta.
 The Regatta is one of the oldest in the Bahamas and is usually held around April.
 During the Regatta and other big events in Great Exuma, the islands take on a party atmosphere (especially in George Town), but aside from the occasional event, you’ll have lots of peace and quiet, and more white-sand beach to yourself.
 Of course, who can speak about The Exumas and not talk about the great snorkelling and diving opportunities?
 Try places like the Thunderball Grotto, Duck Cay North, Three Sisters Rock, and Stingray Reef.

 Love golf?
 Find one of the most spectacular Championship golf course of the Caribbean on Exuma.
 With stunning views over Exuma’s blue waters, designed by golf legend Greg Norman, this is as good as golf gets!
 Green fees are included for guests of all-inclusive resort Sandals Emerald Bay.

-Main points of interest in The Exumas: The swimming pigs of Big Major Cay, Thunderball Grotto, Coco Plum Beach, Moriah Harbor Cay Beach, Sandals Emerald Bay Golf Course, Exuma Cays Land & Sea Park.
+Main points of interest in The Exumas: The swimming pigs of Big Major Cay, Thunderball Grotto, Coco Plum Beach, Moriah Harbour Cay Beach, Sandals Emerald Bay Golf Course, Exuma Cays Land & Sea Park.

 Eleuthera